Important Links:

-If you have questions about child support, or if you need assistance modifying an existing child support order, an experienced Dutchess child support attorney can speak with you today about your case.
+If you have questions about child support, or if you need assistance modifying an existing child support order, an experienced family attorney can speak with you today about your case.
 Do not hesitate to contact an advocate at The Colwell Law Group, LLC.

 While the New York State Unified Court System defines child support as the amount of money that the non-custodial parent pays to the custodial parent, the child support system in our state is more complex than this might sound.
 Although the court can deviate from the child support standards when circumstances require it, there is a strict formula for calculating child support.
 Here is how it works: